Xiaomi Mi Smart Band 4 full review

 One of the key selling points of Mi Band has always been its long battery life, and though it now has a larger colour screen, Xiaomi claims it can still last up to 20 days depending on your usage.
 In our own tests we got through 60% of the battery in a week, though we are heavy users and receive a high volume of notifications with upwards of 1,000 Slack messages, about the same number of emails, and that's before you consider any other notifications.

-Mi Band 4 also features in GearBest's Prime Day sale, where it costs just £30.81.
+The Global version of Mi Band 4 is also stocked by GearBest, where it costs just £30.81.

-Xiaomi has now made Mi Smart Band 4 available in the UK, where the official retail price is £34.99 when bought direct from the Mi Store.
-That's only £8 more expensive than £26.99 Mi Band 3, which is still available from outlets such as Amazon.
+Xiaomi has now made Mi Band 4 available in the UK, where the official retail price is £34.99 when bought direct from the Mi Store.
+That's only £8 more expensive than £26.99 Mi Band 3, which is still available from outlets such as Amazon at a slightly reduced price.

 At its Chinese launch Xiaomi also mentioned an NFC-equipped model that supports mobile payments, though this version is not available in the UK.
 At least not yet.